MKLab-ITI/pygrank/README.md

 thousands or milions of nodes), we recommend passing a stricter tolerance parameter  `tol1.E-9` to constructors to make sure that the personalization is propagated to most nodes.

+:bulb: For even faster running speeds that avoid conversion of dictionaries to numpy arrays and conversely, pass the argument ``as_dict=False`` to  the``rank(...)`` method of graph ranking algorithms to make them output a numpy array (with elements in the same order as the order of nodes in the networkx graph, e.g. the order of traversing ``for u in G``).
+Similarly, numpy arrays can also be passed to that method instead of the personalization dictionary to also avoid these conversions.
+**This optimization is not supported by some post-processing schemes.**

 ### Adjacency Matrix Normalization